alexwox/Modern-Borsdata-Client/README.md

 ### [NOT AFFILIATED WITH BÖRSDATA]
 ### [THIS IS A THIRD PARTY LIBRARY]

-A modern Python client for the Borsdata API, featuring:
+This is a modern Python client for the Borsdata API, featuring:

 - Full type hints and modern Python features
 - Pydantic models for request/response validation